 Treaty of Maastricht

-The Treaty of Maastricht, also known as the Treaty on European Union (TEU), paved the way for the further European integration, in particular by introducing the Economic and Monetary Union.
-It represents the biggest development of the treaties so far.
-Signed in 1992, it came into force on 1st November 1993.
+The Treaty of Maastricht paved the way for the further European integration, in particular by introducing the Economic and Monetary Union.
+It represents the biggest development of the treaties until the Lisbon Treaty.
+Signed in 1992, it came into force on 1 November 1993.

 Notes